Maggie Gyllenhaal Gets Emotional Discussing How Her Mother Inspires Her

 When Maggie Gyllenhaal stopped by the Vulture Spot at Sundance to discuss her festival film The Kindergarten Teacher, the producer/star got emotional when reflecting on what her mother, the Oscar-nominated screenwriter Naomi Foner, taught her about how to navigate life as an artist.

-- How Realistic Are Dinosaur Movies?
+- How Realistic Are Shark Attacks in Movies?

 - Why GLOW’s Creators Feel Like They’re Running a ‘Leotard Factory’